 The Alliance will hire a crew of workers that will be responsible for timely trash and snow removal, street cleaning, and litter removal, as well as landscaping and hardscaping.
-New bollards and lighting are planned to be installed in coordination with PATH and PSE&G.
+New bollards and lighting are in the process of being installed in coordination with PATH and PSE&G.

-As a part of its mission, the Alliance will focus on communication with the membership and public regarding new organizations, events, and businesses within our district.
+As a part of its mission, the Alliance will focus on communication with the membership and public regarding new organizations, events, and businesses within the district.